pakal/django-compat-patcher/django_deprecation_timeline_notes.rst

 - The module django.test.simple and the class django.test.simple.DjangoTestSuiteRunner will be removed.
 Instead use django.test.runner.DiscoverRunner.
 - The module django.test._doctest will be removed.
 Instead use the doctest module from the Python standard library.
 - The CACHE_MIDDLEWARE_ANONYMOUS_ONLY setting will be removed.
-- Usage of the hard-coded Hold down 'Control', or 'Command' on a Mac, to select more than one. string to override or append to user-provided help_text in forms for ManyToMany model fields will not be performed by Django anymore either at the model or forms layer.
+- Usage of the hard-coded Hold down 'Control', or 'Command' on a Mac, to select more than one string to override or append to user-provided help_text in forms for ManyToMany model fields will not be performed by Django anymore either at the model or forms layer.
 - The Model._meta.get_(add|change|delete)_permission methods will be removed.
 - The session key django_language will no longer be read for backwards compatibility.
 - Geographic Sitemaps will be removed (django.contrib.gis.sitemaps.views.index and django.contrib.gis.sitemaps.views.sitemap).